 Conveniently, many of the best Munich attractions are located around the Altstadt (Old Town).
 Start off in Marienplatz, home to the stunning neo-Gothic Neues Rathaus (New Town Hall).
 Time your visit for 11am when the Glockenspiel, a century-old clock, reenacts the story of Duke Wilhelm V’s marriage and a performance of the “cooper’s dance.”

 A block southeast of Marienplatz, climb the tower of Peterskirche for an incredible panoramic view of Old Town Munich.
-On a clear day, you can peer as far off as the Bavarian Alps, creating a magical vista of Munich for your photo collection.
+On a clear day, you can peer as far off as the Bavarian Alps.
+With luck, you’ll create a magical vista of Munich for your photo collection.

 Other places to seek out in central Munich include Frauenkirche, Munich’s most famous church with its twin domed towers; Viktualienmarkt, a two-hundred year old market; and, of course, the world-famous Hofbräuhaus München.